-a) Address the need for language assistance services in languages other than English that has been identified by your application.
-Print media must be in English and 7 other languages.
-All other material being disseminated to the public must be in English and one other language.
+a) Address the need for language assistance services in languages other than English that have been identified in your application.
+Print media and all other materials being disseminated to the public must be in English and 1 other language.

-B. EOI General and Tester Training Components Only.
+B. EOI General Only.